-Inside retail's rental opportunity
+Inside retail's big new rental opportunity

 What the growing fashion rental market means for retailers

 In partnership with rental company GlamCorner, the Elizabeth Street store’s activation allows customers to rent pieces from its stock of designers, including Aje, Acler and Lee Mathews.
 Where once the typical David Jones customer might have come in to buy a great dress for a night out, now they can just rent one.

 For Audrey Khaing-Jones, co-founder and COO of GlamCorner, the collaboration makes perfect sense.
 “The partnership was a natural alignment with our mission to drive a generational shift in fashion consumption and accelerate the transition to a more circular economy,” she says.